On the Quadratic Phase Quaternion Domain Fourier Transform and on the Clifford algebra of $R^{3,1}$: Fixed Point actions in (3+1)D

 \subsection{L21}

 The step 6 is $-e_3e_4$.
 The step 3 is $e_1e_4$ or $e_2e_4$, but mixing of different $e_ke_4$ causes mixing of real coordinate and imaginary coordinate.
-Therefore we first fix the step 4 to be $e_3e_4$, and consider $e_1e_4$ and $e_2e_4$ later.
+Therefore we double the number of steps and consider $e_1e_4,-e_1e_4$ and $e_2e_4,-e_2e_4$ pairs as shown in Table 2..

 \begin{itemize} \item 4) Define $\tilde j_4=j_0+s_4, x_4=\tilde j_1e_2e_3+\tilde j_2 e_1e_3+\tilde j_3e_1e_2+\tilde j_4 e_3e_4$, $\bar x_4=\tilde j_1\overline{e_2e_3}+\tilde j_2\overline{ e_1e_3}+\tilde j_3\overline{e_1e_2}+\tilde j_4 \overline{e_3e_4}$,